dam277/P-Discord-ServerManager/README.md

    When user entered this channel, the bot will create a category with the name of the creator and will be automatically move on his own voice channel <br />
    The user can use commands on his channel (commands of this bot) <br />
    Close/Open the channel for everyone/some people
+   Adding text datas to the database <br />
+   Adding files <br />
+   Adding musics and listening to them from the bot

    ## Contributors
    | <b> <a href="https://github.com/dam277">Damien Loup</a> </b>       |